itsvvill/stockUp/README.md

 ## License

-Stock prices and information are retrieved using the [Finnhub Stock API](https://finnhub.io/docs/api).
+Stock prices and information are retrieved using the [Alpha Vantage API](https://www.alphavantage.co/).

 ## Disclaimer